Pedestrian Struck By Unlicensed Driver in Boston Car Accident

 A 45-year-old man is in critical condition following a Boston car accident in which he was struck by an unlicensed driver late last month.

-In fact, a new study was released by the AAA Foundation on this very issue.
-The organization first began looking at the problem back in 2000, when they found that nearly 14 percent of all drivers involved in fatal crashes did not have a valid driver's license.
+According to the AAA Foundation on this very issue.
+The organization first began looking at the problem back in 2000, when they found that nearly 14 percent of all drivers involved in fatal crashes did not have a valid driver’s license.
 That means those drivers either never had a license, or their privileges had been suspended, revoked, cancelled or denied.

 Now, in 2011, that figure has not changed.
 We still have the same number of unlicensed drivers wreaking havoc on our roadways.
 It currently breaks down to about one out of every eight drivers you pass on your daily commute.